xuri/excelize-doc/en/cell.md

 func (f *File) GetCols(sheet string, opts ...Options) ([][]string, error)
 ```

-Gets the value of all cells by columns on the worksheet based on the given worksheet name (case sensitive), returned as a two-dimensional array, where the value of the cell is converted to the `string` type.
+GetCols gets the value of all cells by columns on the worksheet based on the given worksheet name, returned as a two-dimensional array, where the value of the cell is converted to the `string` type.
 If the cell format can be applied to the value of the cell, the applied value will be used, otherwise the original value will be used.

 For example, get and traverse the value of all cells by columns on a worksheet named `Sheet1`: